AsmolovskiyAndrey/RUST/readme.md

 ## Andrii Asmolovskyi

-rustc проверка установлен ли rust cargo проверка установлен ли cargo

-rustc main.rs компиляция файла main.exe / main.pdb
-./main.exe запуск скопмилированного файла main.exe
+# rustc  - checking whether it is installed rust
+# cargo - checking whether it is installed cargo